0nix/ggj21/twine/evidence_questioning.md

 [Argue to investigate Kleiner and the factory]

 You say that the involvement of a factory supervisor of a state-owned operation adds an additional wrinkle to the surveillance operation, since such a position would allow a potential subversive element into sabotaging larger state interests and industries.
-The question the follows if Kleiner is involved into the matters that Hassel is being suspected of, and as such has become a suspect himself.
-Out of an abundance of caution, he and the factory operation should be investigated /n/n Lieutenant Sessler smirk's, and looks at Sergeant Bayer with some manner of contempt.
+The question then follows if Kleiner is involved into the matters that Hassel is being suspected of, and as such has become a suspect himself.
+Out of an abundance of caution, he and the factory operation should be investigated /n/n Lieutenant Sessler smirks, and looks at Sergeant Bayer with some manner of contempt.

 (lambda leader +2)